How to Simplify your Daily Schedule

 It’s no secret that clutter causes stress.
 Psychology Today says, “Clutter bombards our minds with excessive stimuli causing our senses to work overtime.”
 If we can eliminate some of the mental clutter we can reduce some of the stress in our day-to-day lives.
 This is a win-win all the way around.

-When I was a young mother with 4 active boys at home I needed a wall calendar that spanned the full front of our fridge just to keep everyone’s activities in line.
+When I was a young mother with 4 active boys at home, I needed a wall calendar that spanned the full front of our fridge just to keep everyone’s activities in line.
 Our calendar was like an air traffic control tower telling us who needed to be where, at what time, and what supplies to have in hand.

 That calendar was our lifeline and without it, I am sure we would have missed many events or shown up without the correct equipment.
-We had things going on nonstop and every day it seemed like my Hubby and I would collapse into bed pretty much asleep before our heads hit our pillows.
+We had things going on nonstop, and every day it seemed like my Hubby and I would collapse into bed pretty much asleep before our heads hit our pillows.

-The funny thing is, no matter how busy we were we never said no to a request and if asked to help out, yes was the only response we considered giving.
+The funny thing is, no matter how busy we were, we never said no to a request, and if asked to help out, yes was the only response we considered giving.
 It never once occurred to us to tell anyone we were too busy.
-That we had too much on our plates and there was just no way we could host, run, bake, or attend whatever it was they needed us to do.
+That we had too much on our plates, and there was just no way we could host, run, bake, or attend whatever it was they needed us to do.

 Many folks skip over this area when cleaning things out.
 Maybe it’s because decluttering physical items gives us the most visual impact.
-When you can actually see the transformation it allows you to fully enjoy the before and after.
+When you can actually see the transformation, it allows you to fully enjoy the before and after.

-Gather, sort, purge, organize
+Gather, sort, purge, and organize.

 Before we dive into the step-by-step, let’s be sure the prework is done so you are ready to do things efficiently without overwhelming yourself.